Niffilum/PKMN-SWSH-Compilation-of-Programs/README.md

 - FriendAeroAutoHost (Added a feature to add the latest Friend Request on Switch)
 - FriendAutoHost (Added a feature to add the latest Friend Request on Switch)
 - FriendrollHoster (Added a feature to add the latest Friend Request on Switch)
+- CodeFriendRollHoster (Added a static link code (4400) to the FriendrollHoster)
+- CodeRollHoster (Has the static link code (4400) but not the add friend feature)
+-
 ## thanks & credits
 [progmem](https://github.com/progmem/Switch-Fightstick)